WookieeNo1/NGUIdleInjector-Pretty-Print/README.md

     (As a quick fix, I recommend Windows Terminal, which can be downloaded at https://www.microsoft.com/en-gb/p/windows-terminal/9n0dx20hk701#activetab=pivot:overviewtab )

-    There are some places where the detection/highlighting of numbers includes any following text.

     The menu ONLY accesses Inject.log, this will be fixed to allow file selection